 You’ve probably heard that money can’t buy happiness, but contrary to this popular belief, research shows that some may need specific amounts of money to feel happy and secure.
 In addition to earning enough, you also need to save for your future.
-A financial podcast is a great way o ensure you’re moving in the right direction and boosting your financial literacy.
+A financial literacy podcast is a great way to ensure you’re moving in the right direction.

 Are you ready to dive into the world of podcasts?
 Read on for our top 10 podcasts you will need to get a head start on your financial future today.